heimrichhannot/deployer-recipes/README.md

 ### The alias placeholder

-Depending on your setup, you may want to automatically place different environments in respective directories.
-You can use the `{{alias}}` placeholder to differentiate between the environments' alias names.
+Depending on your setup, you may want to automatically place different environments on the same host in respective directories.
+You can use the `{{alias}}` placeholder to differentiate between the hosts' aliases as environment names.

 For example:
 ```php